Business Intelligence Trends 2024

-Over the past decade business intelligence has been revolutionized.
-Data exploded, and became big.
-We all gained access to the cloud.
+Over the past decade, business intelligence has been revolutionized.
+Data exploded and became big.
+And just like that, we all gained access to the cloud.
 Spreadsheets finally took a backseat to actionable and insightful data visualizations and interactive business dashboards.
 The rise of self-service analytics democratized the data product chain.
-Suddenly advanced analytics wasn’t just for the analysts.
+Suddenly, advanced analytics wasn’t just for analysts.

-2017 was a particularly major year for the business intelligence industry.
-The trends we presented last year will continue to play out through 2018.
-But the BI landscape is evolving and the future of business intelligence is played now, with emerging trends to keep an eye on.
-In 2018, business intelligence strategies will become increasingly customized.
-Businesses of all sizes are no longer asking if they need increased access to business intelligence analytics but what is the best BI solution for their specific business.
-Companies are no longer wondering if data visualizations improve analyses but what is the best way to tell each data story.
-2018 will be the year of data quality management and embedded BI tools: clean and secure data combined with simple and powerful presentation.
-It will also be a year of multi-cloud strategies and artificial intelligence.
-We are excited to see what this new year will bring.
-Read on to see our top 10 business intelligence trends for 2018!
+2023 was a particularly major year for the business intelligence industry.
+The trends we presented last year will continue to play out through 2024.
+But the BI landscape is evolving, and the future of business intelligence is playing now, with emerging trends to watch.
+In 2024, BI tools and strategies will become increasingly customized.
+Businesses of all sizes are no longer asking if they need increased access to business intelligence analytics, but what is the best BI solution for their specific needs?

 1) Artificial Intelligence

 We will start analyzing what is new in business intelligence with AI.
 This trend is wildly being covered by Gartner in their latest Strategic Technology Trends report, combining AI with engineering and hyper-automation and concentrating on the level of security in which AI risks developing vulnerable points of attack.